alonso-m/bitbucket-arm-docker/README.md

 # Quick Start

-We recommend using a separate Data Volume Container for the `STASH_HOME` directory.
+We recommend using a separate data volume container for the `STASH_HOME` directory.
 This will allow you to upgrade the Stash instance independently:

 Start the Data Volume Container: